 The postulate concerning Reality enables us, for example, to distinguish a dream from a real experience.
 With respect to the sensation there is no difference between a dream and reality, and we could judge of them indifferently.
 This postulate enables us to make this distinction.* Otherwise we would want to consider and judge dreams just as real as waking reality itself, and neither (reality or dream) any more real than a dream.

 * For more on this theme see comment on the Refutation of Idealism.

 Now we can cast our thinking back to the Transcendental Deduction.
-There we considered the problem in general, the problem of how it is that the understanding could be the means for the recognition of objects in the appearance, since the understanding has a difference source from the appearances.
-The answer was that it was only by means of the understanding that appearances could be unified in objects of experience and that even perceptions were possible.
+There we considered the problem in general, the problem of how it is that the understanding could be the means for the recognition of objects in the appearance, since the understanding arises from a difference source than do the appearances.
+The answer was that it was only by means of the understanding (via the connective categories) that appearances could be unified in objects of experience and that perceptions could be possible.
 Here, with the Principles of Understanding, we have seen how this actually occurs, how the understanding directs our attention (paying attention) and judging in a peculiar way (one of two for each of the principles*) and how we come up to a single experience which encompasses all objects.

 * These two might be called the animal, i.e., appearances are real things such as they appear, and the human, appearances are only representations of real things.

-Note: This consideration of the Dialectic is an extreme condensation (and really more a conclusion) and will be greatly expanded just as there will be a significant editing of what has preceded.
+Note: This consideration of the Dialectic is an extreme condensation (and really more a conclusion) and will be greatly expanded just as there will be a significant editing of what has preceded (if I live long enough).
 All this is an early draft.